-Samford University has created an accelerated professional pathway for select undergraduate students called to ministry, giving them the opportunity to earn a bachelor of arts (B.A.) degree and Beeson Divinity School Master of Divinity (M.Div.) degree in six years rather than the typical seven.
-Applicants majoring in biblical studies, religion, religion with a concentration in ministry leadership or Christian ministry will be evaluated on their academic performance, spiritual maturity and vocational clarity.
+Samford University has created an accelerated professional pathway for select undergraduate students called to ministry, giving them the opportunity to earn a Bachelor of Arts (B.A.) and Beeson Divinity School's Master of Divinity (M.Div.) in six years rather than the typical seven.
+Applicants majoring in biblical studies, religion (including the concentration in ministry leadership) or Christian ministry will be evaluated on their academic performance, spiritual maturity and vocational clarity.

 “Originally an impetus of Beeson Divinity School reaching out to the undergraduate departments, the new accelerated degree track was designed in coordination with both the Department of Biblical and Religious Studies in Howard College of Arts and Sciences and the Department of Christian Ministry in the School of the Arts,” said Scott Guffin, executive director of Samford’s Christian Ministry program.
 “Our hope is to see a limited number of highly-focused students from both departments take part each year in the new program.”

-“We at Beeson look forward to welcoming such students into the life we share together in our community of disciples called to serve the Lord by building up his church around the world," said Beeson Divinity School Dean Douglas Sweeney.
+“We at Beeson look forward to welcoming such students into the life we share together in our community of disciples called to serve the Lord by building up his church around the world," said Douglas Sweeney, dean of Beeson Divinity School.
 “It offers a great way for gifted college students to focus early on their ministerial training.”